l7mp/learning-go/99-labs/04-immutability/README.md

 >
 > Run the below test in `99-labs/code/splitdim` to check whether you have successfully completed the task.
 If all goes well, you should see the output `PASS`.
 > ``` sh
-> go test ./... --tags=httphandler,api,localconstructor,reset,transfer,accounts,clear -v -count 1
+> go test ./... --tags=kvstoremode,httphandler,api,localconstructor,reset,transfer,accounts,clear -v -count 1
 > PASS
 > ```
-> Note that the splitdim app and the key-value must both run for the tests to pass
+> Note that the splitdim app and the key-value store must both run for the tests to pass.

 ## Deploy to Kubernetes